Xerdi/elpi/README.md

-# Extended LaTeX Parameter Interface
+# Lua(TeX) Placeholders

-A LaTeX package for specifying and inserting document parameters with JSON or YAML formats.
+A LaTeX package for specifying and inserting document placeholders with JSON or YAML formats.

 ## Installation
 In order to install this package the right way, one should create the release tarball first with `make package`.